 Planning a Parent Meeting

 When acquiring a new team, or approaching a new season coaches should be embracing parental involvement, in order to develop an effective collaboration.
 That potentially enhances a child’s learning and provides a positive soccer experience.
-Developing a shared understanding of roles and responsibilities between coaches, players and parents does not happen by accident.
+Developing a shared understanding of roles and responsibilities between coaches, players and parents do not happen by accident.
 It is a multidimensional process (Athletic Triangle) that begins with self-reflection from all parties and ends with a commitment to developing relationships with all involved (Robinson, J. R, 2010).

-A coach and/or club who shares a clear and reflective philosophy with parents has taken an important first step in helping parents understand their behavior and beliefs.
+A coach and/or club who shares a clear and reflective philosophy with parents has taken an important first step in helping parents understand their behaviour and beliefs.
 (Matthew J. Robinson.
 2010.)
 To find out more, read the following “Developing a club philosophy”

 - Possession with a purpose soccer (Avoiding Kick and Run approach – Win-at-all-Costs)